Shorebirds in Rajaji National Park

 Rajaji National Park is home to a captivating ensemble of resident and migratory shorebirds.
 Let’s meet some of the feathered stars:

 • Resident Shorebirds: The park boasts a healthy population of resident shorebirds like the River Lapwing, easily identified by its piercing call and distinctive black and white plumage.
-The Little Ringed Plover, a diminutive bird with a black breastband, is a common sight along river edges, while the Green Sandpiper, with its emerald green back and long, down-curved bill, frequents marshy areas.
+The Little Ringed Plover, Kentish Plover a diminutive bird with a black breastband, is a common sight along river edges, while the Green Sandpiper, with its emerald green back and long, down-curved bill, frequents marshy areas.

 • Migratory Shorebirds: During the winter months, Rajaji transforms into a wintering ground for a dazzling array of migratory shorebirds.
 The Black-winged Stilt, with its long, slender legs and black and white wings, adds a touch of elegance to the wetlands.
 The Common Sandpiper, a small, energetic bird constantly bobbing its tail, is a delight to observe.
-Don’t miss the Greenshank, a medium-sized wader with a long, decurved bill perfectly adapted for probing mud for worms and insects.
+Don’t miss the Common Greenshank, a medium-sized wader with a long, decurved bill perfectly adapted for probing mud for worms and insects.

 This is just a glimpse of the rich tapestry of shorebirds that grace Rajaji.
-Avid birders can keep their eyes peeled for the elusive Painted Snipe, a beautifully camouflaged bird with a long, snipe-like bill, or the Red-wattled Lapwing, distinguished by its distinctive facial wattles.
+Avid birders can keep their eyes peeled for the elusive Common Snipe, a beautifully camouflaged bird with a long, snipe-like bill, or the Red-wattled Lapwing, distinguished by its distinctive facial wattles.

 The Ecological Importance of Shorebirds